Unidata/awips2/pythonPackages/nose/README.txt

    Produce HTML coverage information in dir

+--cover-branches

+   Include branch coverage in coverage report [NOSE_COVER_BRANCHES]

+--cover-xml

+   Produce XML coverage information

+--cover-xml-file=FILE

+   Produce XML coverage information in file

 --pdb

-   Drop into debugger on errors
+   Drop into debugger on failures or errors

 --pdb-failures

    Drop into debugger on failures

+--pdb-errors

+   Drop into debugger on errors

 --no-deprecated